loro-dev/columnar/encoding.md

 - Integer conversions error if a reconstructed value cannot be represented in the target type.
 - `DeltaOfDelta` rejects inputs with insufficient header/trailer bytes.

+## Worked Examples

+These examples use the primitive rules above, so they can be reproduced without Rust or Postcard.

+- Bool‑RLE column for values `true, true, false, false, false`:
+  - Counts: `[0, 2, 3]`
+  - Column bytes: `00 02 03`

+- Encoding a simple vec‑like container with a single boolean column using Bool‑RLE.
+Let `rows: Vec<Row>` where `Row { #[columnar(strategy = "BoolRle")] b: bool }`
+  and values are the five booleans above.
+The container is a sequence with one element (one column).
+That element is a byte string carrying the Bool‑RLE bytes.
+Therefore the container bytes are:
+  - Sequence length: `01`
+  - Column byte string length: `03`
+  - Column payload: `00 02 03`
+  - Full bytes (hex): `01 03 00 02 03`

+Implementations can use this as a cross‑check.

 ## Worked Example (Informal)